-Israeli attack on residential area in south Gaza kills at least 29
+Israeli attack on residential area in south Gaza kills at least 29 people

-Three buildings were destroyed in the attack in Rafah, separate strike in Jabalia refugee camp kills at least 10 people.
+Three buildings are destroyed in the attack in Rafah, and separate strike in Jabalia refugee camp kills at least 13 people.

-At least 29 Palestinians have been killed in an Israeli air strike in a residential area of Rafah in southern Gaza, while a hospital was raided in north Gaza and 10 people were killed in an attack on a refugee camp in that part of the enclave.
+At least 29 Palestinians have been killed in an Israeli air strike in a residential area of Rafah in southern Gaza while a hospital has been raided in north Gaza and 13 people were killed in an attack on a refugee camp in that part of the enclave.

-Tens of thousands of displaced Palestinians have crammed into Rafah on Gaza’s border with Egypt to escape Israeli bombardments further north, despite fears that they will also not be safe there.
+Tens of thousands of displaced Palestinians have crammed into Rafah on Gaza’s border with Egypt to escape Israeli bombardments farther north despite fears that they will also not be safe there.

 Keep readinglist of 4 items